akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 ![Attribute description in the product edit form](../img/PEF_AttributeDescription.png)

+This property can be translated into all the UI locales.

 ## The `Read-only` property

 If you enable this property, users will not be allowed to edit the attribute through the UI, it will only be updated through imports, API or [rules](manage-your-rules.html#mainContent).
 The attribute will appear as greyed out in the interface.